Applicability

 Gifts to Government and Regulatory Officials and Employees

 Minor food items may not always be considered as gifts.
 These items include snacks, which are nominal food items (e.g. coffee, soft drinks, water, cookies, or similar modest food items).
 There may be times when meetings, inspections, public outreach, site visits, or similar events with government or regulatory officials and employees take place during a normal lunch period.
-During these meetings, it may be appropriate to accept refreshments of de-minimis value in accordance with all applicable law and agency approval.
+During these meetings, a modest lunch may be offered if the cost is less than $20 and the agency or entity has confirmed that it is appropriate to accept the lunch.

 Individuals must not use personal funds or a third party to circumvent the requirements of this Policy.